-Parameter No. of Bytes Description STREAM_ID 1 Stream Identifier, assigned to the Content Stream.
-This value must always be set to 0 (zero) Туре 1 0x00 : Type 0 Content Stream.
-May be transmitted by the HDCP Repeater to all HDCP Devices.
+Parameter No. of Bytes Description

+STREAM_ID 1 Stream Identifier, assigned to the Content Stream.
+This

+value must always be set to 0 (zero)

+Type 1 0x00 : Type 0 Content Stream.
+May be transmitted by

+the HDCP Repeater to all HDCP Devices.

 0x01 : Type 1 Content Stream.
-Must not be transmitted by the HDCP Repeater to HDCP 1.x-compliant Devices and HDCP 2.0-compliant Repeaters 0x02 - 0xFF : Reserved for future use only.
-Content Streams with reserved Type values must be treated similar to Type 1 Content Streams i.e. must not be transmitted by the HDCP Repeater to HDCP 1.x- compliant Devices and HDCP 2.0-compliant Repeaters
+Must not be transmitted by

+the

+HDCP Repeater to HDCP 1.x-compliant Devices,

+HDCP 2.0-compliant Devices and

+HDCP 2.1-compliant Devices.

+0x02 - 0xFF: Reserved for future use only.
+Content

+Streams with reserved Type values must be

+treated similar to Type 1 Content Streams